grapa-dev/grapa/maintainers/DEVELOPMENT/DOCUMENTATION_DEPLOYMENT_GUIDE.md

 - **Cause**: Navigation not updated in mkdocs.yml
 - **Solution**: Check navigation configuration and rebuild

+#### Issue: Broken links after reorganization
+- **Cause**: File names changed or structure reorganized
+- **Solution**: Use sed commands to fix case sensitivity and path issues

 ### Verification
 To verify deployment worked:
 1. Check that `use_cases/` (lowercase) exists in `docs/` folder
 2. Check that `syntax/` directory exists in `docs/` folder
 3. Visit https://grapa-dev.github.io/grapa/ and verify navigation
 4. Check that all subsections are accessible
+5. Verify that broken links are minimized in build output

 ## Quick Deployment Script
 For future automation, here's a complete deployment script: